 Of hearts that brood and tears that break,

 And tune it with the harmony,

 The sighs of sorrow make.

-This dark undercurrent, present in other Riley poems not in dialect, stays with me.
+This dark undercurrent, present in other poems not in dialect, stays with me.

 Literary influences are often more indirect than scholars would have us believe.
 During the first few years after my return to Indiana, when I was rereading Riley, I was brooding on a darkness I had not written about, being the survivor of clergy abuse as a child.
 In 2007, some 325 poems erupted, out of which I eventually carved the 130 that became Catholic Boy Blues: A Poet’s Journal of Healing.

 These poems came in four voices—the boy I was, the man I became, the priest, and Mr. Blues, a mentor and healer whose lines, rhymed in the classic blues format, are in the blues idiom.
-I fell in love with the rural blues in the 1960s at Notre Dame during graduate school, have listened to the Delta masters for almost 50 years, and suspect that Riley’s use of dialect from the country helped me transition into the rural voice and idiom of Mr. Blues.
+I fell in love with the rural blues in the 1960s at Notre Dame during graduate school and have listened to the Delta masters for almost fifty years.
+I suspect that Riley’s use of dialect from the country helped me transition into the rural voice and idiom of Mr. Blues.

-In 2007 Lisa came to Indianapolis with her sister, Victoria, a Colts fan, for a Bob Dylan concert.
-My wife and I showed them around the Downtown and, before walking with them to the concert at White River Park, brought them to the nearby Riley home.
+In 2007 Lisa came to Indianapolis with her sister Victoria for a Bob Dylan concert.
+My wife and I showed them around the downtown and, before walking with them to the concert at White River Park, brought them to the nearby Riley home.